Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 func summaryHandler(auth: MyBasicAuth, completion: @escaping (Summary?, RequestError?) -> Void ) {
 ```

-These routes now require basic authentication to use.
+These routes now require basic authentication.
 You can test this by running the server and going to [http://localhost:8080/summary](http://localhost:8080/summary).

 The request will be rejected as unauthorized and your browser will offer a window for you to input the username and password.